Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: General Off-policy Actor-critic Framework

 \subsection{Policy Optimization}

-The policy optimization step at iteration $t \in [K]$ uses the $q$ function estimates from~\cref{subsec:policy-evaluation} and updates the policy.
-In particular, for a state $s \in \cS$, we first compute an intermediate policy $\ppith$ using two alterative ways: i) using the natural policy gradient ($\NPG$) or policy mirror descent (PMD)~\citep{kakade2001natural,xiao2022convergence} update or ii) the recently proposed $\SPMA$ update in~\citet{asad2024fast}, although the framework is not limited to these choices.
-Given an appropriately chosen step-size $\etat$,
+At iteration $t \in [K]$ in the actor-critic algorithm, the policy optimization step uses the $q$ function estimates from~\cref{subsec:policy-evaluation} to update the policy.
+For a state $s \in \cS$, we first compute an intermediate policy $\ppith$ using two representative methods --- (i) the natural policy gradient ($\NPG$) or policy mirror descent (PMD)~\citep{kakade2001natural,xiao2022convergence} update and (ii) the recently proposed $\SPMA$ update~\citep{asad2024fast}.
+We note that the framework is not limited to these choices.
+With a suitable step-size $\etat$ and appropriate normalization,

 In the special case, when $\zeta = 0$, we note that the $\SPMA$ update can use a sufficiently small step-size to avoid an explicit normalization across the actions~\citep{asad2024fast}.
 On the other hand, the $\NPG$ update always requires an explicit normalization across actions to ensure that $\pith$ is a valid probability distribution.
-We now use a proximal update to include entropy-regularization in the policy optimization step.
-Given $\pith$, if $\tau \geq 0$, then the updated policy $\pi_{t+1}$ can be computed in two alternative ways that aim to find the ``closest'' policy $\pi$ to $\pith$ while encouraging the resulting policy to have sufficiently high entropy (referred to as the \textit{actor entropy}\footnote{The actor entropy coefficient $\tau$ is independent from the critic entropy coefficient $\zeta$}).
+We now use a proximal update to incorporate entropy-regularization in the policy optimization step.
+Given $\pith$ and the entropy regularization parameter $\tau \geq 0$, the updated policy $\pi_{t+1}$ can be computed in two alternative ways that aim to find the ``closest'' policy $\pi$ to $\pith$ while encouraging the resulting policy to have sufficiently high entropy (referred to as the \textit{actor entropy}\footnote{The actor entropy coefficient $\tau$ is independent from the critic entropy coefficient $\zeta$.
+Intuitively, actor entropy regularizes the distribution over actions at the current state, whereas the critic entropy regularizes the distribution in the next-state.}).
 Specifically, if $\taut := \tau \, \etat \geq 0$ is the entropy regularization parameter at iteration $t$, we use either the forward KL (FKL) or reverse KL (RKL) divergence to measure the proximity between policies.
-The resulting updates are given by:
+For each state $s \in \cS$, the updated policy $\pitt(\cdot \mid s)$ is obtained as the solution to one of the following optimization problems: